joelkoen/PicoLimbo/docs/config/experimental_world.md

 ## View Distance

 Configure how many chunks are sent to clients.
-Defaults to 2, with a range of 0-32.
-Values outside this range are clamped.
+Defaults to 2.
 The view distance should match or exceed your schematic's size in chunks.

 :::code-group
 ```toml [server.toml] {2}